Vogel–Fulcher–Tammann equation

-The Vogel–Fulcher–Tammann equation, also known as Vogel–Fulcher–Tammann–Hesse equation or Vogel–Fulcher equation (abbreviated: VFT equation), is used to describe the viscosity of liquids as a function of temperature, and especially its strongly temperature dependent variation in the supercooled regime, upon approaching the glass transition.
-In this regime the viscosity of certain liquids can increase by up to 13 orders of magnitude within a relatively narrow temperature interval.
+The Vogel–Fulcher–Tammann equation, also known as Vogel–Fulcher–Tammann–Hesse equation or Vogel–Fulcher equation (abbreviated: VFT equation), is used to describe the viscosity of liquids as a function of temperature, especially supercooled liquids approaching the glass transition.
+Glass-forming liquids can stay in a liquid-like state of disorder below their usual melting point if crystallization is prevented, but the viscosity of such a supercooled liquid increases strongly with decreasing temperature.

-The VFT equation reads as follows: